-Facts: A Member in Business is assigned to perform an indicative Valuation of the business of the Employer's procedures in respect of testing assets (including goodwill) for impairment for financial reporting purposes.
+Facts: A Member in Business is assigned to perform an indicative Valuation of the business of the Employer as part of the Employer's procedures in respect of testing assets (including goodwill) for impairment for financial reporting purposes.

 Analysis: This is a Valuation Service.
 The Member has been assigned to perform an indicative Valuation and to provide a Valuation Report which constitutes a Limited Scope Valuation Engagement.